-Azariah Tan received a Doctor in Musical Arts in Piano Performance from the University of Michigan, under the guidance of Dr. Logan Skelton.
-The National Arts Council-Conservatory scholar was also a Dean’s lister at the Yong Siew Toh Conservatory where he graduated with first-class honors from his Bachelor of Music studies with Albert Tiu.
+Azariah received his Doctorate in Piano Performance from the University of Michigan with Logan Skelton.
+During his undergraduate studies with Albert Tiu, Azariah was a Dean’s lister at the Yong Siew Toh Conservatory, graduating with first-class honors as the Best Graduate throughout the course of study.
 He went on to study at the University of Michigan, receiving two Master of Music degrees in Piano Performance and Chamber Music, as well as being nominated to represent the piano department for the Earl V. Moore School of Music Award.

 Azariah is a first-prize winner at several national as well as international piano competitions.
-More recently, he won the first prize for both the Solo and Concerto categories at the American Prize, the Laureate title at the WPTA International Piano Competition as well as two top prizes at The American Protégé International Concerto Competition.
+He has won first prizes at The American Prize, the National Piano and Violin Competition of Singapore, the WPTA International Piano Competition amongst others.

 Fellowship awards – such as the Paul Abisheganaden Grant as well as the RNCM James Mottram Grant– have enabled his participation at well-known music festivals such as the Kirishima International Music Festival, Gilmore International Keyboard Festival and Piano Texas Festival.
-These fellowships have also extended him the opportunity to work in masterclasses with eminent pianists with the likes of Murray Perahia, Dang Thai Son, Fou Ts’ong and others.
+These fellowships have extended him the opportunity to learn from eminent pianists such as Murray Perahia, Dang Thai Son, and Fou Ts’ong.

 Azariah feels deep gratitude for the opportunities that life has offered him and gives back by performing at events to raise funds for charity organizations.
+He currently serves on the board of Very Special Arts Singapore.
 In 2014, he was named Honoree at the Ten Outstanding Young People (TOYP) Singapore, as well as a finalist in 2017 for the Singapore Youth Award, the nation's highest youth accolade, in recognition of the inspirational role he exemplifies.